 Still Managing Your Inventory with Spreadsheets?

-Most companies are still trying to use Excel to optimize their inventories.
+Most companies are still trying to use Excel to optimize their stock levels, managing inventory with spreadsheets.
 Supply Chain Insights’ 2018 Inventory Optimization Technologies Study suggests the number may be as high as 75%.

 Most supply chains are complex and getting more so.
 Typical challenges that make inventory management and optimization hard to accomplish with spreadsheets include: